-Here is an overview of the instruments we made for Partch’s early work.
-A big thank you to John Szanto, Danlee Mitchell, John Schneider, Philip Blackburn and many others for their invaluable knowledge and experience that they so generously shared with us; to the makers who put their heart in it and to the foundations that made it all possible.
+Here are instruments we made for Partch’s early work.
+A big thank you to John Szanto, Danlee Mitchell, John Schneider, Philip Blackburn and many others for their invaluable knowledge and experience that they so generously shared with us, and also to the makers who put their heart in it and to the persons and foundations that made it all possible with their generous contributions.

 Kithara I -2011, built by William Lindhout for Scordatura, supported by Société Gavigniès and Stichting KlankKleurFestival.
 Premièred in March 2016 at City University, London (BobFest).